-At December 31, 2021 and 2020, \$514 was still held by the Westown BID and was payable to The Westown Association of Milwaukee, Inc. These amounts represent a surplus from prior years that is kept in the account to minimize bank service charges.
+At December 31, 2022 and 2021, \$514 was still held by the BID and was payable to the Association.
+These amounts represent a surplus from prior years that is kept in the account to minimize bank service charges.

-In accordance with this agreement, all services outlined in Section III of the operating plans were fulfilled by Westown Association of Milwaukee, Inc. for 2021 and 2020.
+In accordance with this agreement, all services outlined in Section III of the operating plans were fulfilled by the Association for 2022 and 2021.